-When a client comes in with perfused bleeding from his mouth, should you do an EGD?
+When a patient comes in with perfused bleeding from his mouth, should you do an EGD?

-Answer: No. The airway is the priority in any kind of situation.
-In this case, if the client is vomiting blood, stopping the bleeding is paramount.
+Answer: No. The airway is the priority in any situation.
+In this case, if the patient is vomiting blood, stopping the bleeding is paramount.

-The first thing to do is to relieve the client of the blood by suctioning its mouth, and once the bleeding ceases, that’s when an EGD is done.
+The first thing to do is to relieve the patient of the blood by suctioning its mouth, and once the bleeding ceases, that’s when an EGD is done.

 Aside from suctioning, there are other procedures done to stop the bleeding, namely:

 - Inserting a balloon catheter into the esophagus

 Using a study tool can help you keep engaged and at a steady pace when studying conditions like esophageal varices.

 SimpleNursing is trusted by nursing students to retain more nursing school material while cutting down on study hours.
 We have adaptive exams to tailor the learning experience to each individual learner’s needs, interests, and abilities.

 Get a better understanding of your nursing material.